thenumbernine/hydro-cl-lua/README.md

 Features:
+- script-generated OpenCL GPGPU code regenerated on the fly as soon as you change GUI options
+- automatic tensor index representation of equations / symbolic differentiation (via symmath project)
-- Roe solver in 1D, 2D, 3D
+- 1D, 2D, 3D simulations and visualizations
+- solvers are usually a Roe scheme, though some implementations vary
-- various flux limiters /
+- various flux limiters
 - PLM for certain solvers
 - various boundary conditions
-- integrators: Forward Euler, several Runge-Kutta and Runge-Kutta TVD, and implicit linearized GMRES
+- integrators: Forward Euler, several Runge-Kutta and Runge-Kutta TVD, and implicit linearized GMRES on the GPU
-- script-generated OpenCL code regenerated on the fly as soon as you change GUI options
-- GUI-driven everything.  no more restarting the program to switch solvers.
+- GUI-driven everything.  no more restarting the program to switch solvers or initial conditions.
 - Euler equations from Toro's book (with some modifications for curved geometry)
 - Maxwell equations from Trangenstein's book
 - ideal MHD from Stone et al 2008
-- self-gravitation for Euler equations
 - SRHD from Marti & Muller 2008
 - GRHD from Font 2008
 - numerical relativity via Bona-Masso formalism described in Alcubierre 1997 and Alcubierre's 2008 book
 - numerical relativity via finite difference BSSNOK (Baumgarte & Shapiro 2010)
+- self-gravitation for some schemes (Euler equations)

 TODO:
 - ADM3D needs shift conditions, and moving puncture, etc ...